How to use Mediathread

 the create selection window will appear.

-3. Use the tool on the left side with the plus and minus button to Zoom in or out of an image.
+3. Use the tool on the left side with the plus and minus button to zoom in or out of an image.

 4. Use the 4 tools for selection located at the top right corner to draw a polygon, a rectangle, a point or to move your image.

-A. Respond to an Assignment
+A. Respond to a composition assignment

 1. Go back to the homepage (Click on the name of your course in the top left corner)